-Arbtech Consulting Limited was instructed by Eastcote Lawn Tennis Club to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at Eastcote Lawn Tennis Club, 12 Kaduna Close, Pinner, Middlesex, HA5 2PZ (hereafter referred to as "the site").
-The survey was required to inform a planning application to change existing floodlighting on five courts to LEDs, and to add floodlighting to the sixth court (hereafter referred to as "the proposed development").
+Arbtech Consulting Limited was instructed by Property Tectonics Limited to undertake a Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) at Yeading Infant and Nursery School, London, UB4 0NR (hereafter referred to as "the site").
+The survey was required to inform a planning application for the demolition of one building (B1) and partial demolition of another building (B2) and the erection of a new building (hereafter referred to as "the proposed development").

-The following is work you will need to commission to obtain planning permission and to comply with legislation.
-Further information, along with opportunities for biodiversity enhancement, are outlined in Table 8 of this report.
+The following is work you will need to commission to comply with planning policy and legislation.
+Further information, along with opportunities for biodiversity enhancement, are outlined in Table 7 of this report.

-Ref Summary of Survey Findings Foreseen Impacts Recommendations Measures required to adhere to guidance, legislation and planning policies.
-Habitats and flora The site contains deciduous woodland which is listed as a habitat of principal importance under Section 41 of the Natural Environment and Rural Communities (NERC) Act (2006).
-Also, the river Pinn is located onsite, and further notable habitats are present within 2km.
-Other habitats within the site are common and widespread and have low ecological value.
+Feature Survey Results Summary Impact Assessment Recommendations Habitats and flora There are no notable habitats within the site but two habitats are present within 2km of the site, the closest being deciduous woodland located 25m east from the site.
+Habitats on site comprise predominately hard standing with modified grassland, hedgerows and scattered trees.
 No direct impacts to any notable habitats will occur as a result of the proposed development.
-However, due to the proximity of the site to deciduous woodland and the river Pinn, indirect effects such as pollution or tree damage could occur during construction.
-The proposed development will not result in any loss of habitat onsite, only the addition of further lighting.
-Best practice measures to minimise the possibility of pollution and tree damage must be implemented during construction.
-Roosting bats (B1-B4) All four buildings (B1-B4) onsite have negligible value for roosting bats due to a lack of potential roost features.
-Bats are very unlikely to be roosting within these buildings and as such, there are not anticipated to be any impacts on bats in this location as a result of the proposed development.
+However, due to the proximity of the site to deciduous woodland, indirect effects such as pollution or tree damage could occur during construction.
+Best practice measures to minimise the possibility of pollution must be implemented during construction.
+Retained trees and hedgerows should be protected in line with the measures outlined in the British Standard "Trees in Relation to Design, Demolition and Construction to Construction - Recommendations" (BS 5837) (2012).
+Roosting bats (B1 and B2) B1 and B2 have negligible value for roosting bats due to a lack of potential roost features.
+Additionally, there are no EPSLs within 2km of the site.
+Bats are very unlikely to be roosting within these buildings and as such, there are not anticipated to be any impacts on roosting bats as a result of the demolition of these buildings.
 In the unlikely event that a bat or evidence of bats is discovered during the development all work must stop and a bat licensed ecologist contacted for further advice.
-Foraging and commuting bats Semi-natural woodland, the river Pinn and species poor hedgerows could be used by local bat populations for foraging and commuting.
+Foraging and commuting bats Hedgerows and scattered trees could be used by local bat populations for foraging and commuting.
 These could also be used by bats dispersing from nearby roosts outside of the site.
-The proposed development will not result in the removal of any habitats which could be used by foraging or commuting bats.
 The proposed development will include the use of lighting which could spill on to bat roosting, foraging or commuting habitat and deter bats from using these areas.
 A low impact lighting strategy will be adopted for the site during and post-development.